arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 [Joda-Time](https://github.com/JodaOrg/joda-time).
 It was even endorsed by Brian Goetz, the
 [Java Concurrency in Practice](http://jcip.net/) author!
-The result was a great API — explicit and direct, based on years of Joda-Time experience.
+The result is a great API — explicit and direct, based on years of Joda-Time experience.